acopar/rawzica/README.md

 You can have different notifications for different days of the week.
 See the configuration file for more information.

-You can test the setup by running on the command line:
+If it's Monday, you can test the setup by running on the command line:
 ```bash
 rawzica
 ```